Mobile Alert Review Summary

 When the user returns home, he or she can put the portable unit back into the charging cradle, and the medical alert system will continue to function much like any standard home-based medical alert system.

-Premium Guardian is small mobile help pendant device that can be worn either with a lanyard or a belt clip.
+Active Guardian is small mobile help pendant device that can be worn with a lanyard.
 The help pendant can be worn both in and out of the home.
 Unlike Mobile Guardian, there is no separate portable base unit that the senior user needs to remember to bring along with them when they leave home.
+It is a small all-in-one button device that does it all.

 When an emergency occurs, the user will press on the help button on their pendant to activate a call to Medical Guardian’s emergency response center.
 When the call connects to a monitoring specialist, the user can speak directly into their pendant to ask for help.

-Both mobile alert systems come with GPS tracking.
-For Mobile Guardian, the portable medical alert or base unit device comes with GPS tracking.
-For Premium Guardian, the mobile pendant device comes with GPS tracking.
+Both Mobile Guardian and Active Guardian mobile alert systems come with GPS tracking.
+For Mobile Guardian, the GPS tracker is fitted into its portable medical alert or base unit device.
+For Active Guardian, the all-in-one mobile pendant device comes with GPS tracking.
 With GPS tracking, the location of the user is automatically transmitted to the monitoring center whenever an emergency alert is issued.
-This allows the monitoring specialist to know where to send help to.
+This allows the monitoring specialist to know where to send help to even if they were unable to speak with the device user.
+To supplement GPS tracking, Active Guardian comes with wifi tracking as well (see below).

 Automatic Fall Detection

-Premium Guardian can be upgraded to include automatic fall detection.
-The premium mobile device is fitted with sensors that can automatically detect falls and place an emergency call without the elderly user pressing the button manually (learn more).
-Mobile Guardian does not have the fall detection sensors built into it.
+Active Guardian can be upgraded to include automatic fall detection.
+The Active Guardian mobile device is fitted with sensors that can automatically detect falls and place an emergency call without the elderly user pushing the help button manually (learn more).
+In comparison, Mobile Guardian does not have fall detection sensors built into it.

 The cost of a Medical Guardian mobile GPS alert system starts at $39.95 per month for Mobile Guardian.
 This includes use of the equipment, including the portable handheld base unit device, charging cradle and bracelet/pendant button.
-Premium Guardian costs $49.95 a month.
+Active Guardian costs $49.95 a month.
 This includes the use of the button pendant and charging cradle.
 All mobile alert system subscriptions include wireless cellular service for the emergency calls.
+No separate cellular subscription is needed.

 Separately, many homes are doing away with a traditional home phone line.
 With these mobile GPS systems, there is no worry about having to pay for a home phone line every month.